AndreaBedei1/HoloOceanSpawner/README.md

 - the public C++ files relevant to runtime spawning and sonar refresh;
 - the environment map and selected Unreal assets used for the public scene extract;
-- the public bulk population script, a tracked root-level example population dataset (`world_population.json.example`), and support for a root-level `world_population.json` override;
+- the public bulk population script plus the runtime JSON configuration files under `engine/Content/Config/`;
 - the original project `LICENSE`.

 ## Added Assets and Spawned Content